data-edu/tidyLPA/README.md

 Example
 =======

 Here is a brief example using the built-in `pisaUSA15` dataset and variables for broad interest, enjoyment, and self-efficacy.
-See `?create_profiles_lpa` for more details and view the [Introduction to tidyLPA vignette](https://jrosen48.github.io/tidyLPA/articles/Introduction_to_tidyLPA.html) for more information.
+See `?create_profiles_lpa` for more details.

+Also, please view the [Introduction to tidyLPA vignette](https://jrosen48.github.io/tidyLPA/articles/Introduction_to_tidyLPA.html) for more information.

 ``` r
 library(tidyLPA)